TheLeprechaun25/TheLeprechaun25.github.io/_posts/2026-01-27-introduction-nco.md

 $$
 r_t = C(\pi_t) - C(\pi_{t+1}),
 $$
-or best-so-far rewards that focus learning on steps that first achieve a new incumbent.
+or best-so-far rewards that focus learning on steps that first achieve a new candidate.

 Practical patterns include advantage normalization, strong baselines, entropy regularization, and (for multi-step rollouts) PPO-style updates.